Tautulli/Tautulli/API.md

-    include_art (bool):        True to export background artwork images custom_fields (str):       Comma separated list of custom fields to export in addition to the export level selected
+    include_art (bool):        True to export background artwork images custom_fields (str):       Comma separated list of custom fields to export in addition to the export level selected library_export (str):      collection or playlist for library export, otherwise default to all library items

 Returns:
     json: